-Law Week has become a long-standing springtime tradition at the law school.
+Law Week is a long-standing springtime tradition put on by the Student Bar Association (SBA) that provides and opportunity for students to come together and create community.
 While students must maintain their class attendance, Law Week provides a much-needed break from the rigors of law school.
-Each spring, the Student Bar Association assists in planning Law Week.
-In addition to the long-standing Freshman Follies, Rascal Day and Barrister’s Ball, past Law Week events have also included bowling night, a golf tournament, a kickball tournament, raffles, free meals and more.
-Law Week provides an opportunity for students to come together and create a very special community outside of the rigors of law school.
+In addition to Freshman Follies, Rascal Day and Barristers' Ball, past Law Week events have also included bowling night, a golf tournament, a kickball tournament, raffles, free meals and more.

 Rascal Day remains a much-anticipated event during Law Week in the spring at Cumberland School of Law.
 This event brings together the law school’s community, students, faculty, families, and, of course, dogs.
 It’s a day of fun festivities that captures the Cumberland experience and its ability to develop well-rounded lawyers.